Updated 5 February 2020

-Our specialist Personal Injury Motor Accident team represented a gentleman and his wife who were pedestrians and were struck by a car whose driver was uninsured.
+Our specialist Personal Injury Car Accident team represented a gentleman and his wife who were pedestrians and were struck by a car whose driver was uninsured.
 Details of our clients' losses were intimated to the Motor Insurance Bureau who are obligated to handle claims in accordance with The Uninsured Drivers' Agreements and The Untraced Drivers' Agreements.

 The Motor Insurance Bureau was obligated to make enquiries to see if the driver of the vehicle that struck our clients was insured.
 In this case, our specialist Personal Injury team was able to advise the Motor Insurance Bureau that the driver was not insured.
-Our specialist Motor Claims team were able to intimate details of our clients' cases and successfully claim compensation on their behalf.
+Our specialist claims team were able to intimate details of our clients' cases and successfully claim compensation on their behalf.